 - Gently drop the dough circle into the hot oil.
 The luchi will begin to puff up.

 - Gently nudge with a spoon to help in the complete puffing up of the luchi.

 - When one side has become creamish and the oil has stopped sizzling, turn over and fry the other side.

-- Serve hot with aloor dum, chola dal or any bengali vegetable or lentil curry.
+- Serve Luchi hot with aloor dum, cholar dal or any of your preferred Bengali vegetable or lentil curry.